-At June 30, 2022, the District, in its governmental funds, reported combined fund balances of \$7.0 million, an increase of \$1.2 million over the prior year.
-The District's governmental funds, except for the capital projects fund, operated at a surplus in 2021-2022.
+At June 30, 2023, the District, in its governmental funds, reported combined fund balances of \$6.0 million, an increase of \$.1 million over the prior year.
+The District's governmental funds operated at a surplus in 2022-2023.

 General Fund Budgetary Highlights